-The Company places significant emphasis on recruitment training & development ofhuman resources which assumes utmost significance in achievement of corporate objectives.The Company integrates employee growth with organizational growth in a seamless mannerthrough empowerment and by offering a challenging workplace aimed towards realisation oforganisational goals.
+The Company places significant emphasis on recruitment training & development ofhuman resources which assumes utmost significance in achievement of corporate objectives.The Company integrates employee growth with organisational growth in a seamless mannerthrough empowerment and by offering a challenging workplace aimed towards realisation oforganisational goals.
 To this effect your Company has a training center at its Plant forknowledge-sharing and imparting need based training to its employees.
 The Company also hasin place a Performance Management System in SAP for performance appraisal of theemployees.
-To ensure accommodation hospitality and other facilities for its employeesthe Company has set up a modern guest house at Kalinganagar.
+To ensure accommodation hospitality and other facilities for its employeesthe Company has set up a modern guest house with all facilities required at Kalinganagar.

 PARTICULARS OF EMPLOYEES AND OTHER ADDITIONAL INFORMATION

-The information required under Section 197(12) of the Companies Act 2013 read withRule 5(2) & 5(3) of the Companies (Particulars of Employees) Rules 1975 as amendedand the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 (theRules) are set out in Annexure IVA to this Report.
+The information required under Section 197(12) of the Companies Act 2013 read withRule 5(2) & 5(3) of the Companies (Particulars of Employees) Rules 1975 as amendedand the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 (theRules) are set out in Annexure IV to this Report.
 However as per the provisions ofSection 136 of the Companies Act 2013 the Annual Report excluding the aforesaidinformation is being sent to all the members of the Company and others entitled thereto.Any member interested in obtaining a copy of the statement may write to the Company.

-The disclosure pertaining to remuneration of Directors Key Managerial Personnel andemployees as required under Section 197(12) of the Act read with Rule 5(1) of the Rulesare provided in Annexure IVB to this report.
+The disclosure pertaining to remuneration of Directors Key Managerial Personnel andEmployees as required under Section 197(12) of the Act read with Rule 5(1) of the Rulesare provided in Annexure IVB to this report.

 The Company has not accepted or renewed any deposits during the year under review.

-The Company is committed in maintaining the highest standards of Corporate Governanceand adheres to the stipulations prescribed under Clause 17-23 of the SEBI (ListingObligation and Disclosure Requirements) Regulations 2015.
-A Report on Corporate Governance & Shareholder Information together with the Auditors' Certificate thereon is annexedas part of the Annual Report.
+The Company is committed in maintaining the highest standards of Corporate Governanceand adheres to the stipulations prescribed under the Listing Regulations.
+A Report onCorporate Governance & Shareholder Information together with the Auditors' Certificatethereon is annexed as part of the Annual Report.

 MANAGEMENT DISCUSSION & ANALYSIS